-Autism 200 is a series of free 90-minute classes for parents and caregivers of children with autism who wish to better understand this disorder.
+Autism 200 is a series of 90-minute classes for parents and caregivers of children with autism who wish to better understand autism spectrum disorder.
 Faculty from Seattle Children’s and the University of Washington and community providers teach the classes.
 Each class includes time for questions.

-Lectures are available through Seattle Children's video and teleconferencing outreach program and can be viewed at various locations throughout Washington, Alaska and Oregon.
+Classes are held on most third Thursdays of the month at Seattle Children’s Hospital from 7 to 8:30 p.m. in Wright Auditorium.
+Parking is in the visitor lots.
+Lectures are available through Seattle Children’s video and teleconferencing outreach program and can be viewed at various locations throughout the region.
 View Seattle Children's video teleconferencing site information (PDF).
-Lectures are also recorded.
-View past lectures.

 Please call Seattle Children's Autism Center at 206-987-8080 with questions.